 Creating and maintaining a photography business can be challenging, but with Photography Spark, you can receive tips on how to start and turn a profit.
 It helps you make and execute a business plan to get yourself out there and better recognized.
-This was my main “go-to” photography business blog at the begining of my career and it still is, you can also get great e-books at a great price.
-I also contribute for this blog, you can check my latest article about how your social skills could improve your photo business
+This was my main “go-to” photography business blog at the beginning of my career and it still is, you can also get great e-books at a great price.
+I also contribute to this blog, you can check my latest article about how your social skills could improve your photo business

 The Modern Tog

 Another site devoted to helping photographers make a business.
 The Modern Tog makes it simple to create your business and offers insights about legally doing it, building a portfolio, and gathering clients.
-This is extremely valuable since there is not many blogs talking about the legal aspect of photography, subject that is crucial when running a photo biz.
+This is extremely valuable since there are not many blogs talking about the legal aspect of photography, a subject that is crucial when running a photo biz.
 They offer free great blog articles and a paid membership if you want to get serious and invest in your business.

 A free audio podcast that can help you run a photography business and sustain it to become a professional photographer.
 Award-winning photographers talk about their experiences and how they have overcome their shortcomings, useful advice for any photographer, especially those starting out.
 Great blog full of resources where you can find a great photo biz bundle

 Masterclass.com Annie Leibovitz